 Any thief who has your personal information can easily file a tax return, collect the fraudulent refund and leave you waiting months to get your own refund back and clear up the issue.
-Unfortunately, it’s only getting worse – last year the IRS launched 1,492 investigations into tax-related identity theft, where criminals used stolen personal information like Social Security numbers to claim fraudulent refunds.
-That’s up 66% from 2012 and more than 200% from 2011.
+Unfortunately, it’s only getting worse – as the IRS launches hundreds of investigations into tax-related identity theft, where criminals use stolen personal information like Social Security Numbers to claim fraudulent refunds.

 Here are some of the ways scammers use to steal your identity and how to avoid becoming a victim.

 1. Fake calls from the IRS.
-Last month, the IRS said a nationwide phone scam had swindled $1 million from consumers in what the agency called “the largest scam of its kind.”
 As part of the scheme, callers impersonating IRS agents told victims that they owed taxes and needed to pay by wire transfer or a prepaid card.
-Other scams are carried out through email, and ask for personal information like a Social Security number or birthdate — which can later be used to claim tax refunds.
+Other scams are carried out through email, and ask for personal information like a Social Security Number or birthdate — which can later be used to claim tax refunds.

 To protect yourself, be wary of any correspondence from someone claiming to be from the IRS.
 The agency says it usually reaches out by mail, and it will never ask for personal information via email or phone.
 If you receive something questionable, reach out to the agency yourself and verify that it’s legitimate.